DilmiWickramarathna/Web_Crawler/README.md

 ## Input
 The crawler requires two inputs from the user:
 - Start URL → The first website the crawler visits.
-- Number of Threads → How many concurrent threads should be used for crawling.
+- Number of Threads → How many concurrent threads should be used for crawling. <br>
-Example Input:
+Example Input: <br>
-Enter the start URL: https://example.com
+Enter the start URL: https://example.com <br>
-Enter the number of threads: 5
+Enter the number of threads: 5 <br>

 ## Output
 Prints the URLs of crawled web pages.